Deployment of FotoStation for Windows

 Create a distribution point

-This will need to be a shared folder on a server that the clients can access to run the installer.
-Make sure the users who need access to this distribution point have Read privileges on the share.
+This must be a shared folder on a server that the clients can access to run the installer.
+Ensure users who need access to this distribution point have Read privileges on the share.

 Download the latest version of FotoStation